Scaling Behavior of Public Procurement Activity

 Figure~\ref{Figure3} extends the analysis done in Figure~\ref{Figure2}b and Figure~\ref{Figure2}c to different procurement contract types: Services, Goods, and Works.
-Like in Figure~\ref{Figure2}.
-Light colors refer to the entire set of municipalities, while darker colors represent the sample of municipalities with a population size larger than $10^4$.
+Like in Figure~\ref{Figure2}, Light colours refer to the entire set of municipalities, while darker colours represent the sample of municipalities with a population size larger than $10^4$.
 Figure~\ref{Figure3}a--c shows the scaling relationships in the year of 2018 for all three types of procurement contracts.
-As with the results in Figure~\ref{Figure2}c, Goods and Works contracts show an evident sub-linear scaling.
-In contrast, Services show an almost linear relationship if only the most populated municipalities are considered but a sub-linear relationship when the entire set is under consideration.
+As with the results in Figure~\ref{Figure2}c, Goods and Works contracts show a clear sub-linear scaling.
+In contrast, Services show an almost linear relationship if only the most populated municipalities are considered, but a sub-linear relationship is recovered when the entire set is under consideration.